| When kids have too much

 down the assignments clearly and completely.
 What teachers articulate and what

 students perceive and record often differ from each other substantially.
+Ask your child how his/her teachers generally assign homework.

 Does it come as a quick verbal directive at the end of the class period?
 Is it